awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 ## AWS Cloud9 Installer doesn't finish after displaying: "Package Cloud9 IDE 1"<a name="cloud9-installer-failed"></a>

-**Issue:** AWS Cloud9 is installed on your existing EC2 instance or own server as part of the process of creating an SSH development environment\.
-The installation stalls after you see this message on the **AWS Cloud9 Installer** dialog box: "Package Cloud9 IDE 1"\.
-If you click the **Cancel** button, you see the message: "Installation Failed\."
+**Issue:** AWS Cloud9 is installed on your existing Amazon EC2 instance or on your own server as part of the process of creating an SSH development environment\.
+The installation stalls after you see this message in the **AWS Cloud9 Installer** dialog box: "Package Cloud9 IDE 1"\.
+If you choose **Cancel**, you see the following message: "Installation Failed\."
 This error occurs when AWS Cloud9 packages can't be installed on the customer's SSH host\.

-**Cause:** An SSH host requirement is to have Node\.js installed\.
-We currently support versions from **Node\.js 0\.6\.16** to **Node\.js 12\.x** An installation error can occur if you have a version of Node\.js version on your host that's not supported by AWS Cloud9\.
+**Cause:** An SSH host requires that you have Node\.js installed\.
+We currently support versions from **Node\.js 0\.6\.16** to **Node\.js 12\.x** An installation error can occur if you have a version of Node\.js on your host that AWS Cloud9 doesn't support\.

-**Recommended solution: **Install a version of **Node\.js** supported by AWS Cloud9 on your SSH host\.
+**Recommended solution: **Install a version of **Node\.js** that AWS Cloud9 supports on your SSH host\.

 ## VPC error for EC2\-Classic accounts: "Unable to access your environment"<a name="ec2-classic-issue"></a>

 **Issue:** EC2\-Classic was introduced in the original release of Amazon EC2\.
-If you're using an AWS account that was set up before 2013\-12\-04, this error may occur if you don't explicitly configure a *virtual private cloud* \(Amazon VPC\) and subnet when creating an AWS Cloud9 EC2 development environment\.
+If you're using an AWS account that was set up before December 4, 2013, this error might occur if you don't explicitly configure a *virtual private cloud* \(Amazon VPC\) and subnet when creating an AWS Cloud9 EC2 development environment\.

- If you accept the default VPC settings, the EC2 instance is launched into the EC2\-Classic network and not into a subnet of the default VPC\.
+ If you accept the default VPC settings, the Amazon EC2 instance is launched into the EC2\-Classic network and not into a subnet of the default VPC\.
 The following message is displayed when the creation of the environment fails:

  Environment Error